 - The Fab Five: An ESPN 30 for 30 doc on the remarkably talented, and also groundbreaking, freshman quintet who starred at the University of Michigan in the early ‘90s (Jalen Rose, Chris Webber, Juwan Howard, Jimmy King, and Ray Jackson).
 They were called by some “five Muhammad Alis” for the brash swagger and impact they had.

 - Don’t Nobody Love the Game More Than Me: Martha Pinson’s lovely little short film (full disclosure: an Independent Lens short, but I genuinely like it) is available to watch on YouTube:

 - No Look Pass: I saw this at the San Francisco International Film Festival in 2012 where it won the Audience Award; very well-done doc about a women’s basketball player at Harvard who feels like an outsider by being both Asian and gay.

-- Above the Rim: The script is full of clichés but both the basketball action and the performances are irresistable.
+- Above the Rim: The script is full of clichés but both the basketball action and the performances are irresistible.

-- Love and Basketball: That rare feature about women and hoops, this debut from Gina Prince-Bythewood is a sometimes clunky but winning romance-sports drama (maybe this can be a new subgenre: spomance?)
+- Love and Basketball: That rare feature about women and hoops, this debut from Gina Prince-Bythewood is a sometimes clunky but winning romance-sports drama (maybe this can be a new subgenre: spormance?)

 - Glory Road: Sure it’s Disney-fied but it’s still a great story: How Don Haskins led college basketball’s first all-African American starting 5 (Texas Western, which became UT-El Paso) to the NCAA national championship.
 An able cast, led by Josh Lucas as Haskins and Derek Luke (Antwone Fisher) helps it rise above the formula.